darktable-org/dtdocs/content/module-reference/processing-modules/highpass.md

 ---

-_**Note:** This module performs blurs in Lab color space, and is therefore no longer recommended.
+_**Note:** This module performs blurs in Lab color space, which can result in undesirable effects, and is therefore no longer recommended.
 You are advised to instead use the [contrast equalizer](./contrast-equalizer.md) module for fine sharpness or the [local contrast](./local-contrast.md) module for general sharpness._

 ---